the-full-stack/fsdl-text-recognizer/README.md

     - [x] Make cursive.ai a Flask web site where user can upload image and then direct it to an API URL passed a query string
         - July 21 2300: decided that this should also be a serverless app
         - Realized it's nice and easy to deploy a Flask app via https://github.com/logandk/serverless-wsgi, which makes for nice dev environment
-    - [ ] Re-deploy prediction API using WSGI plugin, so that it's less of a delta from the Flask web app to deploying on Lambda
+    - [x] Re-deploy prediction API using WSGI plugin, so that it's less of a delta from the Flask web app to deploying on Lambda
     - [ ] Set up CI that runs tests and evaluation
     - [ ] Make script that pings API endpoint with many requests, in order to work on monitoring
     - [ ] Add monitoring to the app
+    - [ ] IB spruce up the cursive.ai UX
+    - [ ] IB make re-deploying text-recognizer faster by caching docker image or something
+    - [ ] IB get cursive.ai to work on custom domain

 - [ ] add line synthetic dataset
 - [ ] train all-conv network on line synthetic dataset